DACUS1995/Style-Transfer/README.md

 # Style-Transfer

-This is an implementation of the tehnique described in [A Neural Algorithm of Artistic Style].
+This is an implementation of the technique described in [A Neural Algorithm of Artistic Style].
 I have also created a Colab notebook version.

 ---